-Cell phone use will be permitted during lunch and at the discretion of faculty assigned students for study hall in grades 9-12.
-Cell phones are not to be seen or heard at any other time during the school day.
-This includes any time students are in the hallway or restrooms.
-Exceptions may be made by faculty during class time for educational purposes only.
-If a cell phone is out or heard during the school day, other than lunch or study hall, it will be confiscated by the faculty member, turned in to the school office, and result in disciplinary action.
+Cell phones may not be seen or heard during the school day.
+They must remain turned off and, in a bag, or purse.
+They may not be used during school hours except with permission of a faculty member or principal.
+If a cell phone is out or heard during school hours, including text messaging, or taking pictures, it will be confiscated by the faculty member and turned in to the principal.
 Repeated violations will result in the student's loss of the privilege to carry a cell phone during the school day.